yanboyang713/oldblog/clouldinit/index.md

 For best performance, virtio "hardware" should be used.
 Additionally, cloud-init requires a serial console and cloudinit IDE (CDROM) drive.
 We will set the network config to DHCP so that we get an IP address.
 Lastly, we will expand the template disk image size so we have space to install items later.
 It appears packer doesn't support doing this later.

+you will need to change the user name, password, and add the ssh public key so we can connect to the VM later using Ansible and terraform. update the variables and click on Regenerate Image

 ```bash
 TEMPL_NAME="ubuntu2004-cloud"
 VMID="9000"